Totes5706/Offensive-Security-Cheat-Sheet/README.md

 Here you will find a useful collection of commands and file resource locations used in Pentesting operations.
 This reference is will go hand in hand with Kali Linux.

+This is intended to be viewed in the blog found here: [Offensive Security Cheat Sheet](https://totes5706.github.io/Offensive-Security-Cheat-Sheet/)

 <br />

 ***